TIP: Use the contents over to the side for an overview of this info-rich page!

 If you want to make the best first impressions, DO NOT start with “Dear Sir.” and DO NOT ask to ask.
 See the Frequently Asked Quetsions (FAQ) below for details.

 Find some beginner-friendly bugs and try to fix them.
 Many projects have these tagged as “easy” “bite-size” or “beginner-friendly” so try searching for those terms or looking at the tags to figure out which bugs might be good for you.
 Sub-org project ideas page will point you to them.

-Note that if you apply as a student with the OSC you will be asked to submit a code sample – generally code related to your project.
+Note that if you apply as a participant with an OSC sub-org, you will be asked to submit a code sample – generally code related to your project.
 A few fixed bugs with code accepted upstream will make your application look great!

 Remember, competition for easy bugs is very high during GSoC so it can be hard to find one that’s tagged.
 If you don’t see anything from your search, read through the bugs and choose a few that sound like something you can fix.
 Remember to ask for help if you get stuck for too long, “I’m a new contributor and was trying to work on bug #123456.
 I have a question about how to…” – if people can’t help, sometimes they will be able to suggest another bug which would be more beginner-suitable.

 Other “easy” bug ideas: find typos and fix them.
 Set up new tests – even if the project doesn’t need the first one you write, practice writing test cases is useful for later.
 Talk to your org’s community to find out more about what they’re doing with testing.